genelet/mlm/README.md

 ## Chapter 2.
 COMPENSATION PLANS

-We have internally built 4 compensation plans.
-The parameters in the plans are defined in the *Custom* data block of *config.json*, and 3 tables: *def_type*, *def_direct* and *def_match*.
-You may use them as basic blocks to build your own compensation plans.
+We have internally developed four compensation plans.
+The parameters for these plans are defined in the *Custom* data block of *config.json*, as well as in three tables: *def_type*, *def_direct*, and *def_match*.
+You can use these as building blocks to create your own compensation plans.

 ### 2.1) Membership

-Members who joint your MLM system are classified into different types defined in *def_type*:
+Members who joint your MLM system are classified into different membership types, defined in *def_type*:
 ```
 CREATE TABLE def_type (
   typeid tinyint(3) unsigned NOT NULL,